 Why write a project status report?

 This report is so crucial in keeping key players up to date- we'll explore who exactly you need to be writing for in the next point.
-A project status report is needed to give an executive summary of a project's timeline, significant changes, and to keep as a record of the project's progress.
+A project status report is needed to give a summary of a project, significant changes, and to keep a record of the project's progress.

 A project status report adds milestones and target reminders to the process.
 Without the report, many project teams will struggle to keep up the momentum on long term projects.

 Who is a project status report for?

 A project report will need to be written for different people; each stakeholder will require different information that's important to them- remember this when putting together the progress of the project.
 It's not a one size fits all situation.